EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

 $ pip install cookiecutter
 ```

-Now you are ready to create the validator plugin module:
+Now you are ready to create the validator plugin module using the
+template from this repository:
 ```console
 $ cookiecutter https://github.com/EOSC-synergy/sqaaas-reporting-cookiecutter
 ```